adrienruault/ada_molmaru/project/README.md

 ##### Future orientation

 The most important remaining tasks of the project are described in the milestones section of the present README.md.
 Moreover until now both the **density map** and **connection query** implementations have followed disjoint paths but it is planned to unite both implementations in the end in order to create a GUI that is easy to use for non-jupyter notebook users.
+Ideally this GUI would contain a unique map on which most of the queries could be made.

-The creation of a dashboard is also planned in order to be able to share the application to everyone, even non-programmers.
+The creation of a jupyter-dashboard is also planned in order to be able to share the application to everyone, even non-programmers.
 Indeed we believe that it is with no coding interface that the application could have the greatest impact.